The Rolling Stones: 2021–2025: Watts' death, Hackney Diamonds

-In August 2021, it was announced that Watts would undergo an unspecified medical procedure and would not perform on the remainder of the No Filter tour; the longtime Stones associate Steve Jordan filled in as drummer.
+In August 2021, it was announced that Watts would undergo medical treatment and would not perform on the remainder of the No Filter tour; the longtime Stones associate Steve Jordan filled in as drummer.
 Watts died on 24 August 2021, at the age of 80, in a London hospital with his family around him.
 For 10 days, the contents of the Rolling Stones' official website were replaced with a picture of Watts, in his memory.
 On 27 August, the band's social media accounts shared a montage of pictures and videos of Watts.
 The band subsequently showed pictures and videos of Watts at the beginning of each concert on the No Filter tour.
 The short segment is roughly a minute long and plays a simple drum track by Watts.
 They became the highest-earning live act of 2021, surpassing Taylor Swift; since 2018 the two have traded the top two spots.
 The band began a new tour in 2022, with Jordan on drums.

 Following reports in February 2023 that former Beatles Paul McCartney and Ringo Starr would appear on their new album, representatives for the band confirmed that McCartney will appear but stated that Starr would not.
 This will mark the first time that McCartney and the Stones have collaborated on a studio album.
 Four months later, it was reported that Wyman would return for a song, more than 30 years after his departure from the band.

 The Stones announced their 2023 album, Hackney Diamonds, at the Hackney Empire in London (pictured) in a news conference at the venue.

 In August 2023, media outlets reported, based on an advertisement in a local UK newspaper, that a new Stones album might be released in September 2023.
 The Hackney Gazette advertisement made reference to several previous Stones hits, and linked to a fictitious diamond jeweller called "Hackney Diamonds", whose website privacy policy is that of Universal Music Group; the band's logo was used to dot the letter "i" in "diamonds".
 On 29 August, the band confirmed association with the website through posts on its social media profiles.
 Because of the advertisement, it was suspected that the album might be called Hackney Diamonds.
 Elton John, Lady Gaga, Stevie Wonder and Paul McCartney, among others, were expected to guest on the new album (and they all did).